 eleven-year-old son, and Labrador retriever, to build a science museum.
 Serving as CEO, I led the team that opened the Arizona Science Center and later welcomed nearly 400,000 visitors each

 Towards the end of my tenure, my mother had a stroke.
 She declined over a period of eleven months, losing memories, then words, and then sense of herself.
 So I felt compelled to write her story down, and then I realized I wanted to write more.
 Not analytic stuff about museums, but something looser and evocative.
 So I turned to fiction at age 63.

 Writing as a "second act" is thrilling and humbling.
 I use skills and work habits learned in my first act to

 In addition to career and motherhood, I’ve practiced yoga, hiked, and dabbled in foreign languages.
 Born in a taxi in Manhattan, I studied at the Bronx High School of Science, Harvard University, and the University of California at Berkeley.
-I continue to live in Phoenix with my husband and a new, rescued dog.
+I continue to live in Phoenix with my husband and our new, rescued dog.

 To see some of my past work—a storybook for early elementary grades, a guide to designing science museums—please click here.